 5. Application Scenarios

-5.1 Collaborative Risers Analysis Workflow
+5.1 Collaborative Riser Analysis Workflow

-An important step in the deep-water oil exploitation is the elevation of the oil from depths over one thousand meters up to the surface.
-Oil platforms use ascending pipes, called risers, tubular structures that convey fluids (oil and/or gas) from the wellhead on the sea floor to the platform's separator system tanks [Senra et al. 2002A 2002B].
+An important step in deep-water oil exploitation is the elevation of the oil from depths over one thousand meters to the surface.
+Oil platforms use ascending pipes, called risers, which are tubular structures that convey oil and/or gas from the wellhead on the sea floor to the platform’s separator system tanks [Senra et al., 2002A 2002B].
 To certificate the operation of the risers for their entire lifecycle (30 years or so), simulations of the stress applied to the riser system are conducted based on meteo-oceanographic data about wind, tide and water currents.
-Simulations are made under extreme environment conditions to test against stress resistance.
-It is important to perform fatigue analysis studies to evaluate the most critical regions of the risers affected by cyclical stress in order to guarantee its integrity during its lifetime.
+Simulations are made under extreme environment conditions to test stress resistance.
+It is important to perform fatigue analysis studies to evaluate the most critical regions of the risers affected by cyclical stress in order to guarantee their integrity during their lifetime.

-The analysis of risers requires the usage of a suite of standalone programs.
-Since the analysis process is complex and handles a large amount of data files, this simulation is very hard to be executed and managed manually.
-Furthermore, as the input file for one program is the output of another one, it is necessary to make countless data manipulations and transformations using extra tools or program new scripts to accomplish these tasks.
-This is not only expensive in terms of time, but it can also be error prone.
-In this context the use of scientific workflow to represent and execute that sequence of simulations is an important feature of the system.
+The analysis of risers requires the use of a suite of standalone programs.
+Since the analysis process is complex and handles a large amount of data files, this simulation is very hard to execute and manage manually.
+Furthermore, as the output files of one program are the input of another, it is necessary to make countless data manipulation and transformation operations using additional tools or programing new scripts to accomplish these tasks.
+Not only is this expensive in terms of time, it can also be error prone.
+In this context the use of a scientific workflow to represent and execute that sequence of simulations is an important feature of the system.